Strawberry Blueberry Salad with Balsamic Vinaigrette

 Calories: 299

-Keyword: caprese salad, summer salad
+Keyword: strawberry blueberry salad, summer berry salad

 Like this recipe?
 Leave a comment below!